 If a change in the law is going to affect your target audience, be the first to make them aware of it through your attorney newsletter.
 For example, you might warn your readers that new insurance laws are coming into effect.

-Explain the update as simply as possible.
+Explain the update as simple as possible.
 Make it easy to understand, with no legal jargon and no sentences containing more than a hundred words.
 Provide specific examples of how this new law will affect certain groups of people.

 It may be one of the more laborious options on this list, but nobody said writing a well-organized and engaging internet newsletter for lawyers would be easy!